Chinomnso-Okechukwu/Unit-3/README.md

 #### 1. Button for adding more rows:
 My table inventory is limited to a certain number of rows.
 If the number of perfumes my client owns exceeds the number of rows avaibale for data entry, then the app will be of less use to him and the app will not also fulfill the success criteria of being able to create new perfumes.
 #### 2. More color:
 One of my clients requirements was to make this application visually pleasing.
 There are pictures in the app but no color.
-One of the things I can do to improve this app is to add color.
+One of the things I can do to improve this app's aesthethic is to add color.
-#### 3. A search button.
+#### 3. A search button:
+One improvement that can be added to this app is a search button.
+This will help my client locate one of his perfumes in his inventory iincase he wants to check it out, delete it or edit information about it.

 ### References
 [1] Retrieved from https://topofstacksoftware.com/2019/01/09/10-best-programming-languages-for-mobile-app-development/ on 15th February 2020.